HIGH SCHOOL AND ENGLISH LANGUAGE SCHOOL

 What will a typical weekday schedule look like in PTP?

-Students in PTP take their academic courses in the morning and attend the academy for their dance training in the afternoon.
+Students in PTP take their academic courses in the morning and attend the VAB Academy for their dance training in the afternoon.
 You will need to arrive to VAB by 1:00 pm to warm-up and prepare physically and mentally for your classes.
 Dance classes then begin around 2:00 pm, Monday to Friday, and finish between 5:00 and 6:00 pm.
 Students selected to work privately on coaching or variations may need to stay late one evening during the week.
 Otherwise, your evenings are free for homework and other studies.

 If I only attend school in the mornings, how will I receive all my credits to graduate?

 You have the option to meet with our Academic Advisor to ensure that you are taking all the required courses to graduate.
 Most students take online classes to allow for even more flexibility in their schedule.
 Because PTP students have their evenings free, there is plenty of time for academic studies outside of the morning academic schedule.
 Many of our PTP students have enjoyed their online courses and are happy to share their experience with you.
+We recommend SIDES (South Island Distance Education School) for online education.

 Can I receive credits from my dancing?

 Yes, there are various ways to receive credits.
-These include credits for dance exams (if taken) and course equivalency credits.
+These include external credits for dance exams (if taken) and course equivalency credits.
 We will discuss these options with you further.